 Visiting her family is one of Allison’s favorite things to do in her spare time.
 She also enjoys fishing, hiking and cooking.
 She shares her affection with her two dogs, Olivia and Ruby, and her cats, Jack and Bonnie.

 Meet our veterinary technicians

-At home, Samantha has an 8-month-old Springer Spaniel named Ralphie that she enjoys taking to dog dock diving trials.
-She also has an 8-year-old Maine Coon Cat named Buddy.
+At home, Samantha has an 8-year-old Springer Spaniel named Ralphie that she enjoys taking to dog dock diving trials.
 Beyond her work and pets, she also enjoys playing soccer, working out, going out dancing, running, and spending time with friends and family.

 An avid pet person, Kerry says that her work provides a great opportunity to mix her love of animals with her day-to-day work-life.
 “I enjoy working at this veterinary hospital because we see a wide variety of animals,” she says, “including birds, small animals, and reptiles, which I have a lot of experience with.”